-Of further concern to our team is the increasing number of people presenting at our clinic with undiagnosed atrial fibrillation, an abnormal heart rhythm that can cause blood to pool in the left atrium of the heart, causing clots to develop that may lead to a stroke.
+Atrial fibrillation, is an abnormal heart rhythm that can cause blood to pool in the left atrium of the heart, causing clots to develop that may lead to a stroke.

 Symptoms of atrial fibrillation include breathlessness, chest discomfort, and palpitations and although these symptoms can be mild, the condition still poses a significant risk of stroke.